 When Will the Next Ticket Price Increase Happen?

-With the 2023 tickets on sale and this being the last ticket price increase in 2022, the prices you see now should remain the way they are for the time being.
-The next round of price increases could come in Winter 2023 or when they release the 2024 tickets.
+With the 2026 tickets on sale and this being the last ticket price increase in 2025, the prices you see now should remain the way they are for the time being.
+The next round of price increases could come in Spring 2026 or when they release the 2027 tickets.

-Still, with the Disney Park Pass Reservations system now sticking around until 2024 and beyond, we suggest you buy your tickets as soon as possible so you don’t miss out on the dates you want.
+Still, as always, we suggest you buy your tickets as soon as possible so you don’t miss out on the dates you want.
+There is nothing worse than knowing if you bought your tickets just a few days earlier you would have save a bunch of money.

 If you are looking for the cheapest Disney World tickets, we highly recommend Orlando Vacation.
 They usually have the best deals, and saving even more money is always a good thing!